samuel-jimenez/GramEditor/docs/src/development/windows.md

 ## Building from source

-Once you have the dependencies installed, you can build Tehanu using [Cargo](https://doc.rust-lang.org/cargo/).
+Once you have the dependencies installed, you can build Gram using [Cargo](https://doc.rust-lang.org/cargo/).

 For a debug build: